 - How to make your boss like you more: You do this so you can keep your job and potentially receive more money for doing the same work.
 Also, for reasons number two:

-- How to make others like your more: Subconsciously, we want others to like us and accept us.
-This is deeply rooted inside our DNA.
-Back in the days, I mean the prehistoric era, if you were alone your chances of survival were close to zero.
-But if you’re in a group, you all work together to stay alive.
-That’s the reason you’re saying lies an acting like you care about people you actually don’t, to save your ass from dying.
+- How to make others like your more: Subconsciously we want others to like us and accept us.
+This is deeply rooted in our DNA.
+Back in time.
+In the prehistoric era.
+If you were alone, your chances of survival were close to zero.
+But if you were in a group, and if you work together, you all stay alive for longer.
+This is why you lie and behave as you care about other people when you actually don’t.
+You just want to save your ass from death.

-Before you get married you’re also concerned about how to make your partner like you and love you more but after you exchange rings it’s no longer that exciting.3
+Before you get married you’re also concerned about how to make your partner like you and love you more but after you exchange rings it’s no longer that exciting.2

 Learning how to let go allows you to unload your mind from a lot of pressure that you’re daily experiencing.

 Benefits of Letting Go

 If you want to become more productive.
 Learn how to think better.
 To live a meaningful life, to feel good about yourself, you need to adapt the letting go skill.
-This will give you the following benefits:
+This comes with the following benefits:

 - Less worry: There is no point to hold a grudge when stuff

 gowrong or people act in a way that doesn’t inline with your own understandings of the world.
-Letting go will free you from these thoughts and help you understand that people are different and you can’t expect all of them to think like you do.
+Letting go will free you from all kinds of thoughts and help you understand that people are different and you can’t expect all of them to think like you do.

-- Less stuff: One of the reasons we accumulate a lot of stuff while we’re on this planet is inspired by our ambition to make others like us – except the fact that we also need more stuff for our survival.
-We buy a tons of stuff so we can impress others.
+- Less stuff: One of the reasons we accumulate a lot of stuff while we’re on this planet is inspired by our ambition to make others like us… more.
+We buy tons of stuff so we can impress others.
 In reality, no one cares about you and doesn’t give a damn.
-Once you understand this you will remove the things you don’t need.
+Once you understand this you will start to remove the things you don’t actually need.
 The things occupying space both in your house and in your head.